Dash-OS/reducer-generator-reducer/README.md

 A `reducer-generator` which builds a reducer that reduces a reducer.
 In most cases this is not useful.
-It is, however, useful for libraries that are building reducers from various object types.
+It is, however, useful for libraries that are building reducers from various object types as it allows us to inject arguments into the reduction chain.

 ### Installation